fujimotos/eubin/README.md

 The problem is that each job can take longer than a minute, and it can result in two process executing the same agent program concurrently.
-This situation often leads to retlieving the same message again and again.
+This situation often leads to retrieving the same message again and again.

 Yes, it is true that a user can prevent this situation by using `flock(1)`.
-But a client program also can solve this problem by providing built-in file locking mechanism, which sounds as saner solution to me.
+But a client program also can solve this problem by providing built-in file locking mechanism, which sounds to me like a much saner approach.